Colophon

 I’m easily excited — show me something intriguing, and I’ll happily spend weeks reading and experimenting.
 In the past, I’ve made fountain pen nibs and medieval iron-gall ink, roasted my own coffee beans and opened a small espresso shop, led a cross-country bicycle trip, and mistakenly concocted an underwater blasting compound.
 Thus far, all lost fingertips have been successfully reattached.

 Professionally, I’ve been a public school teacher, an EMT, and a medical student.
-After finishing medical school in 2011, I moved to California and decided to pursue a career in software.
-I spent a few years as a full-stack web engineer at an enterprise software startup, worked for a few years on Uber’s core infrastructure, started my own venture-backed company, and briefly worked at Microsoft on Azure.
-These days, I build better tools for Protocol Buffers at Buf.
+After finishing medical school in 2011, I moved to California and left medicine for a career in software.
+Most of my experience is in infrastructure and platform engineering at growing startups, including streaming data infrastructure, service-to-service networking, RPC, and the Go programming language.
 I remain convinced that programming is the best job on Earth.